turi-code/userguide/deployment/pipeline-launch.md

 # Asynchronous Job Executions

+This section describes how to execute a job asynchronously, but on the same machine.
+Consequently this does not count as a remote or distributed execution, and hence does not depend on Dato Distributed.
+For the sake of completeness it is still included in this chapter.

 Let's start with the "Hello World" of deployment examples: adding two numbers.
 In the following code, we will do the following:

 - Write a simple python function to add two numbers.